On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-The spectral properties of the Hamiltonian operator are easier to understand if analised in momentum space through the (unitary) Fourier Transform\footnote{In this paper the Fourier Transform on $\bR^3$ is defined with respect to the Euclidean inner product:
+The spectral properties of the Hamiltonian are easier to understand if analyzed in momentum space by means of the (unitary) Fourier Transform\footnote{In this paper the Fourier Transform on $\bR^3$ is defined with respect to the Euclidean inner product:

-while the Fourier Transform on $\bR^4$ is carried out with respect to the Minkowski inner product:
+while the Fourier Transform on $\bR^{1,3}$ is carried out with respect to the Minkowski inner product:

 which fits better to a relativistic setting. }